praful-avanicimcon/AspNetCore-CleanArchitecture/README.md

 Certainly!
 Here's a list of 200 interview questions and answers for ASP.NET Core Web API with Clean Architecture, along with sample code examples:

 # 1. What is ASP.NET Core?
-  ASP.NET Core is an open-source, cross-platform framework for building web applications and APIs.
-It is a complete rewrite of the previous ASP.NET framework and provides improved performance, modularity, and scalability.
+  ASP.NET Core is a cross-platform, open-source web development framework built by Microsoft.
+It allows developers to build web applications and APIs using the .NET programming language.

+ASP.NET Core is designed to be fast, modular, and scalable.
+It provides a unified framework for building web applications that can run on Windows, macOS, or Linux.

+Some key features of ASP.NET Core include:
+- Cross-platform compatibility: ASP.NET Core applications can be developed and deployed on multiple operating systems, giving developers flexibility in choosing their preferred platform.
+- High performance: ASP.NET Core is optimized for performance, providing fast response times and efficient resource usage.
+- Modularity: It allows developers to choose and include only the required components for their application, keeping the application lightweight and reducing unnecessary overhead.
+- Dependency Injection: ASP.NET Core has built-in support for dependency injection, which helps manage object dependencies and promotes loose coupling, making it easier to maintain and test applications.

 # 2. What is Clean Architecture?
   Clean Architecture is a software architecture pattern that helps in building maintainable and scalable applications by promoting the      separation of concerns and clear boundaries between different layers of the application.